Point of View

 When Yuki isn’t tethered to a desk, you’ll find her training in dance studios, playing board games with her kids, experimenting with new soup recipes, or reading about behavioral economics.

-These moments outside of work aren’t separate from her design practice—they sharpen it.
+These moments outside of work aren’t separate from her practice, they sharpen it.
 Curiosity, pattern recognition, and empathy are built through lived experience, not just professional ones.

 “I’m deeply curious about how people make decisions.
 When we understand their context, constraints, and motivations, we can design experiences that feel easier, clearer, and more human to say yes to.”